Climatology

 • The ratio of stable carbon isotopes in climate proxies provides climate variable data

 Measures of the abundance of carbon-13 and carbon-12 can vary in a sample due to environmental and climatic factors.
-Plants more easily assimilate carbon-12 during photosynthesis, meaning the ratio can indicate the presence of past conditions that favored plant life.
+Plants more readily assimilate carbon-12 during photosynthesis, allowing the ratio to serve as a proxy for past conditions that favored plant life.

 Explore Science & Technology